denis-zavgorodny/cssclear/README.md

 - **file** (String): Path to JSON file that will be created

-After this, you will have `JSON` file with all CSS selectors of your project.
+After this, you will receive `JSON` file with all CSS selectors of your project.

 ### Integrate with your HTML pages